 The Summer Day Camp staff is trained to deal with children in a positive manner that builds self-esteem.
 However, sometimes it does become necessary to correct a child’s behavior when that behavior is inappropriate and/or challenging.
 Counselors will try positively to redirect a child’s behavior and, if necessary, will seek the assistance of the Behavior Team.
 If the inappropriate conduct issues continue, the parents will be notified, and further disciplinary action will be taken.

 Behavior Specialist Team:

 We will have a team of Behavior Specialists on staff this summer.
-They are responsible for effecting positive behavioral changes in campers; providing supportive intervention to counselors and/or campers; complying with Federal & State policies and regulations.
+They are responsible for effecting positive behavioral changes in campers; providing supportive intervention; complying with Federal & State policies and regulations.
 This key aspect of working on the team is identifying needs and being responsible for creating a safe, stimulating and supporting environment for all campers in our care.
-Communication with parents regarding major incidents will be conducted by this team.
+Communication with parents regarding major incidents will be conducted by Administrative Staff.
 Discussion will take place regarding an appropriate plan of action.

 The Zen Zone is a place where campers can go during the day when they are having a rough moment to decompress and have a little bit of time away from their group.
-This area will provide campers different sensory techniques to calm down including stress balls, sensory bottles, therapeutic games and toys, journals to write in, etc. This space allows campers with learning activities to redirect unwanted behaviors.
+This area will provide campers different sensory techniques to calm down including stress balls, sensory bottles, therapeutic games and toys, journals to write in, books, etc. This space allows campers with learning activities to redirect unwanted behaviors.
 This nurturing environment is designed to help campers succeed in building relationships and develop new skills for a positive camp experience.
-Incentive programs and documentation of issues are documented by the behavior specialist.

 Bullying is when one or more children continually target a child and their actions would know that the bully’s actions physically or emotionally harm the victim, damage their property or insult / demean the victim.